 Facilities: Outhouse at trailhead, benches

 In an area where waterfalls are uncommon, the Naramata Creek Falls trail is particularly unique.
 The forested path follows the creek to a stunning multi-layered cascade.
-The cooling spray from the falls and shaded trail makes this an ideal hike for warmer days.
-This also means that snow can linger later here.

 The approach to the falls starts as a fairly wide, well defined flat path and crosses several bridges.
-After 1km, the path splits and you can choose to take a dusty, narrow uphill trail to the left or stay along the creek.
-The latter involves crossing the water a couple of times, using rocks and logs to prevent wet feet.
-Plenty of viewpoints await, though be cautious of slippery moss and rock.
+After 1km, the path splits and you can choose to continue ahead on a dusty, narrow uphill trail (steep in sections, with drop-offs) or stay along the creek (right)

 The trailhead for this hike can be easily missed.
 Slow down after passing the Naramata Fire Department and keep watch on the right.
 The road leading to the trailhead is in between the bus stop and the green ‘Creek Park’ sign.